COVID-19 Travel Information (Updated April 8th, 2021)

 Mask Usage: Transport Canada requires air passengers to have a non-medical mask or face covering to cover their mouth and nose during pre-board screening, boarding, and while on an airplane.
 Exceptions are children under 2 years old, people who are unable to remove the mask without assistance, or people who provide a medical certificate certifying that they are unable to wear a face mask for a medical reason.

-Effective November 6th, 2020, masks are mandatory in all public spaces inside the airport in accordance with the Government of Saskatchewan’s public health order.
+Masks are mandatory in all public spaces inside the airport in accordance with the Government of Saskatchewan’s public health order.

 Temperature Checks: Before entering the pre-board screening area, CATSA will be taking your temperature.